jgithub/catamaran/README.md

-    LOGGER.warn( "WARN logs are captured by default" ) LOGGER.error( "ERROR logs are captured by default" ) LOGGER.severe( "SEVERE logs are captured by default" ) end end
+    LOGGER.warn( "WARN logs are captured by default" ) LOGGER.error( "ERROR logs are captured by default" ) LOGGER.severe( "SEVERE logs are captured by default" ) LOGGER.fatal( "FATAL logs are captured by default" ) end end